hanwenzhang123/e-commerce-shopping-cart/README.md

 ---
 CS602 Final Project: A Shopping Cart Application
 ---

-## Description
-A fake e-commerce site providing CRUD operation using MERN as the tech stack.

 ## Start the App

 1. **Please go to the folder backend, and run `npm start` to start the server**